ccgr1121/IMS-Project/README.md

 When the quality gates on SonarQube were achieved, a snapshot of the code is pushed to the Nexus remote repository.

-Test analysis is currently at 52%.
+Test coverage is currently at 52% according to SonarQube.
+This includes Mockito testing, as well as Integration testing.

 ## Getting Started